Spam & Scam Emails

 To see if you have been part of a data breach you can visit https://haveibeenpwned.com/ and enter your email address to see what breaches you may have been a part of.
 Please note: NTD is not affiliated with this website and has no control over it or its content.
 Use at your own risk.

 If the email you received has your current password for either your email address or any sites where you use that combination of email address and password, change those passwords immediately.
 If the password they put in the email is one you no longer use for anything, then you don’t really have to do anything.

 Remember that NTD will never ask for any sensitive information via email, or via browser popup requesting you call an 800 number.
-If you get something that seems suspicious but you’re not quite sure, it’s always better to be safe than sorry and give us a call before acting on the request.
+If you get something that seems suspicious but you’re not quite sure, it’s always better to be safe than sorry and give us a call.